AyushTiwary/kip-portal-1/README.md

-KIP - Platform for kip automation
+KIP-PORTAL - Platform for kip automation

 ### How to run User-Api module :